Solid-Interactive/solid-book/uwp/web-based/README.md

 * Input the code displayed in the app in your dev account in the dev center
 * Restart the console in dev mode
 * Connect to network again
-* Sign in to Microsoft account
+* Sign in to Microsoft account.
+Must sign-in everytime console is power cycled on dev mode.
+App will not deploy if not signed in on xbox.
 * Note Xbox IP address

 ### Run UWP app on Xbox